Marina 101

 Marina 101 is a skyscraper in Dubai, United Arab Emirates, located in the Dubai Marina district.
 Standing 101 stories high and 425 m tall, it is the second tallest building in the United Arab Emirates, behind only the Burj Khalifa.
-As of 2022, Marina 101 is also the 32nd-tallest building in the world.
+As of 2022, Marina 101 was also the 32nd-tallest building in the world.
+Its use is residential with apartments and hotel floors.

+History

 Construction began in 2007, with completion initially scheduled for 2014.
-The building remains incomplete after the original developer - Sheffield Holdings Limited - ran out of capital.
+The building remained incomplete after the original developer - Sheffield Holdings Limited - ran out of capital.
+The tower is completed at 97% as of September 2024.
 The building was designed by National Engineering Bureau and construction was by Turkish conglomerate TAV Construction.

+Residential and hotel

 The first 33 floors of the skyscraper are designed to host a 5-star Hard Rock hotel with 281 rooms, while the floors from 34 to 100 have residential apartments.
 Apart from five restaurants in the hotel tower, there are 252 one-bedroom, 204 two-bedroom, and 42 three-bedroom apartments with 6 duplex penthouses from the 97th to the 100th floor.
 The 101st floor of the skyscraper features a club lounge, restaurant and a Rock Shop merchandise store.